Parween Sultana

 Early career

 Born in 1950 in Naharani, Assam, Parween Sultana displayed a prodigious talent for music from a very young age.
-She received her initial training from her father, Ikramul Mazid, and later became a disciple of the legendary Ustad Dilshad Khan, which cemented her foundation in the Patiala tradition.
+She received her initial training from her father, Ikramul Mazid, and later became a disciple of the eminent Ustad Dilshad Khan, which cemented her foundation in the Patiala tradition.

 Breakthrough